-Throughout my career of caring for CHD patients and their families I have witnessed great advancements.
-It has been nothing short of exciting and it has given me a sense of complete privilege to have worked with my colleagues in our field of medicine.
-At this time, we face many professional challenges but with challenge comes great opportunity.
+It is a privilege to care for CHD patients and to work with my colleagues in our field of medicine.
+At this time, we face many professional challenges but with challenge comes great opportunities.
 The ACPC Section wants to collaborate with you.
 Help us mold the ACPC Section to be the instrument that solves these challenges and enriches your careers.

-Please join the Section and let us know how you would like to become involved by sending your comments and interest to Olivia Kranz, ACPC Staff Liaison, at email@example.com.
+Please join the ACPC Section and let us know how you would like to become involved by sending your comments and interest to Michael Phillips, ACPC Staff Liaison, at firstname.lastname@example.org

 I look forward to working with you!